Restioson/xtra/README.md

 ## Features
 - Safe: there is no unsafe code in xtra.
-- Tiny: xtra is less than 2kloc.
+- Tiny: xtra is around 2kloc.
 - Lightweight: xtra has few dependencies, most of which are lightweight (except `futures`).
 - Asynchronous and synchronous message handlers.
 - Simple asynchronous message handling interface which allows `async`/`await` syntax even when borrowing `self`.